Image: Kristian Messere in Harmonia from City of Wine (John Lauener)

 Throughout the entire process of creating City of Wine, Brian served as dramaturg and workshop director.
 Naomi Campbell served as producer while contributing substantially throughout to dramaturgical discussions and the design of the development process.

-As the project went from 3 to 7 plays, we became very aware that the demands of the cycle required larger casts, even longer time periods to enable the plays to evolve in response to one another, and to be seen on stage in order to fully complete the creation process.
+As the project evolved from 3 to 7 plays, we became very aware that the demands of the cycle required larger casts, even longer time periods to enable the plays to evolve in response to one another, and to be seen on stage in order to fully complete the creation process.

 We embraced the hugeness of this project, and the dramaturgy of its epic scale, both in terms of storytelling, but also logistics and play development.
 With 96 speaking roles, the seven play cycle became too big for any producing company to develop, but because Nightswimming is not a producing company we were able to focus whole-heartedly on how these stories worked together across seven plays and never asked Ned to reduce the work or his vision of it.